nikitavoloboev/data/macOS/apps/keyboard-maestro/km-macros.md

 ## Macros
 Macros are little _KM scripts_ that contain a series of actions.
 The macros can then be executed from a trigger, usually a hotkey.

 In my case all the global macros I share (macros that can run no matter what application is currently active) have no trigger.
-This is because I can call these macros from Karabiner using this Applescript code:
+This is because I can call these macros from Karabiner using this AppleScript code:

 ```applescript
 tell application "Keyboard Maestro Engine"